bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 }
 ```

-The results will look like something like this (notice the last product `entityId: 82` is now the first product):
+The results will look something like this (notice the last product `entityId: 82` is now the first product):

 ```json
 {